Pi-Entertainment-System/pes-setup/README.md

 reboot
 ```

 If you plan to use PES packages that have been signed, then import the key.
-For example, to import the GPG key used to sign offical PES packages by Neil Munday:
+For example, to import the GPG key used to sign official PES packages by Neil Munday:

 ```
 pacman-key --recv-keys 48310703B4D7CD631162265274F5569D8E61676F